-The Women’s Center aimed to “enhance the education and self-growth of Jewish women and to become an educational, social, and resource center which would bring together Jewish women of different ages, backgrounds, and beliefs.”
+The Women’s Center aimed to “enhance the education and self-growth of Jewish women and to become an educational, social, and resource center that would bring together Jewish women of different ages, backgrounds, and beliefs.”
 Toward this end, the Women’s Center offered a wide range of seminars and workshops, including such topics as the impact of Jewish feminism on daily living and zero population growth versus Jewish survival.
-A Jewish “womanschool” held classes on Jewish law, women in the midrash, female heroes in Jewish folklore, and a practicum on ritual skills.
+A Jewish “womanschool” held classes on Jewish law, women in the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).Midrash, female heroes in Jewish folklore, and a practicum on ritual skills.
 In addition, a women’s prayer group met regularly.

 The Women’s Center shared information and offered assistance to Jewish women who had specific requests or needs pertaining to their feminism and/or Judaism.
 Its growing collection of books by and about Jewish women was housed in volunteers’ apartments.
 By the end of 1977, the library had become an integral part of the Women’s Center, and programs were planned in conjunction with the development of its resources.
 At about this time, a decision was made to change the name of the Women’s Center to the Jewish Women’s Resource Center.